mosip/documentation/docs/overview/features/README.md

 eSignet has expanded its authentication options to include Knowledge-Based Authentication (KBA) as one of its factors.
 With eSignet's integration capabilities, existing ID repositories storing user-specific details can now be easily integrated with eSignet and thereby enabling service providers to authenticate users.

+To know more about Knowledge Based Authentication, click [here](https://docs.esignet.io/end-user-guide/knowledge-based-authentication).

 ## Verifiable Credentials Issuance

 Verifiable credentials (VCs) are an open standard for digital credentials.
 They can represent information found in physical credentials, such as a passport or license, in digital format.
 They have numerous advantages over physical credentials, most notably that they're digitally signed, which makes them tamper-resistant and instantly verifiable.